LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Experiment Details

 \subsection{Architecture Details and Parametrization}

 \Cref{tab:model_architectures} summarizes the architectural specifications, which follow standard conventions for large language models of these sizes.
 To improve training stability and performance, we implement two key architectural modifications.
 First, we adopt the peri-LayerNorm design~\citep{PeriLayerNorm} instead of the standard pre-norm formulation.
 Second, we use the \texttt{CompleteP} parametrization~\citep{CompleteP} with $\alpha=1.0$.
 This configuration enables one-shot hyperparameter transfer from small to large models, allowing us to conduct extensive sweeps on the $16$M variant and reserve compute-intensive scaling experiments for baseline comparisons.
+In \cref{app:hyperparameters}, we provide an explanation into how we performed this sweeping procedure to determine the optimal learning rates and coefficients for the quasi-hyperbolic momentum terms.

 Batch sizes and training durations follow contemporary best practices~\citep{HowDoesBatchSizeScaleInPreTraining}.
 For the $125$M and $720$M models, we adopt global batch sizes of $256$ and $512$, respectively, following~\citet{BenchmarkingOptimizersLLM}; for the $16$M model, we use a batch size of $64$.
 Training steps $T$ are set as multiples of the compute-optimal token budget~\citep{TrainingComputeOptimalLLMs}: the $16$M model is trained for $\approx 2\times$ the compute-optimal duration, while the $125$M and $720$M models are trained for $\approx 2\times$ and $\approx 1\times$ their respective budgets.
 All models utilize the Warmup-Stable-Decay (\texttt{WSD}) scheduler~\citep{BeyondFixedTrainingDuration}.
 Warmup lengths follow recommendations from~\citet{HowDoesBatchSizeScaleInPreTraining,BeyondFixedTrainingDuration,SmolLM2,BenchmarkingOptimizersLLM}, with a fixed warmup period of $T_{\mathrm{WARM}} = 2048$ steps across all experiments.